 - Evernote for just about everything I need to know in life including important scanned documents, work/meeting notes, ongoing list of home improvements, and much more.
 An amazing guide to get started in unlocking the power of this app is Evernote Essentials.

 My system changes from time to time.
 I find that I get bored of using the same method of organization and changing it up occasionally makes it fun.
-I’ve been keeping a daily checklist or to-do list in my Evernote.
+I’ve been keeping a daily checklist or to-do list in Trello.
 I’m also playing around with an awesome new find: Emily Ley’s Simplified Planner!

 Speaking of organization, I recently put together the system I use to manage our family finances in Google.
 It’s called the Easy Budget and Financial Planning Spreadsheet for Busy Families and it’s basically what I live and breathe by with making financial decisions quickly and easily for our family.
 I use it to make monthly bill paying and projecting out our financial cash flow super easy!

 Come up with a nighttime and morning routine and stick with it!
 Routines take practice and you have to keep at it for weeks for it to stick, but the results are undeniable.

 My nighttime routine includes making and packing lunches, organizing my work bag and Lydia’s backpack and never ever leaving a dirty dish in the sink.
 In the morning, I always wake up first and shower before anyone else is up.
 Simple tasks that are planned and consistent turn into mindless activities that can save a lot of time.

 The best resources I’ve found to help create routines that work in the morning and evening are Crystal Paine’s (from Money Saving Mom) Make Over Your Mornings and Make Over Your Evenings.
 They’ve been completely life-changing and I highly recommend checking them out!

 You can also download the worksheet I use every night for my nightly routine.

 Some of the topics covered in the 14-day Make Over Your Mornings course include: